De Plata

-"De Plata" is a song by Spanish recording artist Rosalía from her second studio album, Los Ángeles (2017), with production and arrangements by Raül Refree.
-It was released on 26 May 2017 as the album's second single alongside a music video directed by Canada.
+"De Plata" is a song by Spanish singer Rosalía.
+It was released on 26 May 2017 by Universal Spain as the second single from her debut studio album, Los Ángeles (2017), with production and arrangements by Raül Refree.
+A music video for the single was released and was directed by Canada.
 The song is a reimagined work of "Cuando Yo Me Muera", performed by Manolo Caracol and Melchor de Marchena, and "El Querer Que Yo Te Tengo", performed by Manolo Frenegal.
 However, as the authors' rights of both works have expired, the lyricism of "De Plata" is considered of public domain.
-It is a new flamenco song in the form of a seguidilla, with aggresive guitar chords and elements of alternative R&B.
+It is a new flamenco song in the form of a seguidilla, with aggressive guitar chords and elements of alternative R&B.

 Critical reception from music outlets towards "De Plata" was generally positive, with reviewers branding as one of the best songs on the album.
 However, flamenco specialists were quite critical about the song and the album overall for its "decontextualized flamenco etiquette".
-Rosalía performed the song live first at her 2017–2018 concert tour, the Los Ángeles Tour, and recovered it for the Motomami World Tour (2022), where she sung it with twenty-meter-long black skirt wrapping her waist during a revamped electric guitar-driven performance.
+Rosalía performed the song live first at her 2017–2018 concert tour, the Los Ángeles Tour, and revisited it for the Motomami World Tour (2022), where she sang it with twenty-meter-long black skirt wrapping her waist during a revamped electric guitar-driven performance.

 Composition

 "De Plata" is a seguidilla song with new flamenco and alternative R&B elements that runs for four minutes and twenty-eight seconds.
 It is the fifth longest song on Los Ángeles and one of the longest in her discography.
-During the song Rosalía talks about death with aggresive guitar chords from Refree.
+During the song Rosalía talks about death with aggressive guitar chords from Refree.

 Following the concept of the album, the lyrics consist of re-versions of the work of a series of cantes by various cantaores.
 The verses of this song are composed of "Cuando Yo Me Muera", performed by Manolo Caracol and Melchor de Marchena, and "El Querer Que Yo Te Tengo", performed by Manolo Frenegal.
 "De Plata" was recorded at Estudios Calamar, in Barcelona, in 2016.